lupyuen/lupyuen.github.io/src/quickjs2.md

 }
 ```

-In the WebSerial Monitor: We read the Generated JavaScript from the Web Browser Local Storage.
+__In the WebSerial Monitor__: We read the Generated JavaScript from the Web Browser Local Storage.
 And feed it (character by character) to the NuttX Console: [webserial.js](https://github.com/lupyuen/nuttx-tinyemu/blob/main/docs/webserial/webserial.js#L612-L694)

 ```javascript
 // Control Ox64 over UART